Resources available to you

-- For the remainder of the spring semester, Project Safe will be hosting Rooted in Resilience, a virtual support group meeting.
-The meetings will be held via zoom Wednesdays from 4pm-5pm Central time.
-Please contact Sarah Jordan Welch at firstname.lastname@example.org for more information.
+- Project Safe continues to offer its support group, Rooted in Resilience, now as a virtual support group meeting.
+The meetings will be held via Zoom Wednesdays from 4 pm-5 pm CT.
+Please contact Sarah Jordan Welch at email@example.com for more information.

 - The Recreation and Wellness Center is currently closed until further notice.
 Students should check the website for up-to-date information.

 - The Graduate Life Coach, Stacey Satchell, is available to meet with graduate students via Zoom.
 Students can schedule an appointment online.

 - The Office of LGBTQI Life staff are available via email and virtual office hours.